microsoft/FluidFramework/packages/dds/sequence/README.md

 ```

 Note that the endpoint continues to remain with the associated character, except
 when the character is removed.
+When content containing endpoints are removed,
+After endpoints move backward and Before endpoints move forward to maintain their
+side value and inclusive/exclusive behavior.

 <!-- This line ends the content that is copied to the sequences.md README -->